Upstairs, Downstairs

 Guest cast: Desmond Perry (Michael Dooley) [Uncredited: Trevor Roberts (Coachman), Ann Plenty, Jean Sadgrove, Penny Barham, Dennis Plenty, David Waterman, Bill Lodge, Ernest Blyth (Passers By)]

-* This episode was largely rewritten by script-editor Alfred Shaughnessy, leading Wildeblood to ask for his name to be removed.
+* This episode was largely rewritten by script editor Alfred Shaughnessy, leading Wildeblood to ask for his name to be removed.

 Your Obedient Servant